 - You can’t use “Moodle” to describe services around Moodle (such as hosting, training, support, consulting, course creation services, theme development, customisation, installation, integration, analytics and certification).
 This applies even if you do not charge for the services.
 Note that usually only Moodle Partners have this permission.

-“Moodle Partner” is a Certification Mark owned by Martin Dougiamas.
+“Moodle Partner” is a certification mark owned by Moodle.

 Use of this logo is restricted to Moodle Partners only, and the term can only be used to refer to a currently certified Moodle Partner.
 Please contact us if you have questions about your proposed use or to clarify anything listed here.

 Archived Moodle Partner Certification Marks

 This certification mark was used between 2016-2018.
 Please update to the latest Moodle Partner certification mark or contact us if you have questions about your proposed use or to clarify anything listed here.